Sleep Apnea Chicago & Skokie, IL

-For patients who experience tooth damage from related grinding or clenching, restorative dentistry can help repair and protect your smile.
+For patients who experience tooth damage from related grinding or clenching, restorative dentistry can help repair and protect their smile.
 Regain control of your sleep and breathe easy once again.
 We welcome you to contact us today to schedule a consultation with our experienced dentists.

 What is Sleep Apnea?

+Sleep apnea disrupts your peaceful slumber with frequent breathing pauses during the night.
 Common types of sleep apnea include obstructive sleep apnea (OSA) and central sleep apnea (CSA).
-OSA occurs when the throat muscles relax and block your airway.
+OSA occurs when the throat muscles relax, blocking your airway.
 You have CSA when your brain doesn’t send the right signals to control breathing.

 If sleep apnea goes untreated, it can lead to serious health problems over time.
 The repeated drops in oxygen levels and poor sleep quality put extra stress on your body.